PatrickStephansen/reactive-synth/README.md

 The project was started as an exercise to learn [NgRx](https://ngrx.io/).

+The commands that follow may not work in non-bash terminals.

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start` for a dev server, then in another tab `watch:worklets`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding